optdyn/rebranding-tool/README.md

 Replaces files and text inside files.
 Example layout file is in `mappings-example.yml`.
 Start by renaming this file to `mappings.yml` and changing path inside to the real destination path (where target project resides).

-Defines files that needs to be replaced under `files:` section.
+Define files that needs to be replaced under `files:` section.
 Every `dst` file will be replaced by `src` file. `src` file is always relative to current directory, while `dst` is relative to a directory specified in `path`:

 ```
 path: /some/directory
 files:
  - src: source_file
- - dst: destination_file
+   dst: destination_file
 ```

 Configuration above will replace file `/some/directory/destination_file` with `./source_file`.